 South African workers got the message of solidarity with their fellow workers around the world and celebrated May Day for the first time in 1904.
-From 1919 workers celebrated May Day by holding parades.
-Trade unions won May 1 in some industries and some industrial council elections every year.
-The tradition of celebrations grew in the 1920s and 1930s with organised workers holding parades.
-It even allowed workers to take the day off.
-Greetings of solidarity from workers in other countries were read at rallies and workers were called to demand better working conditions, organisational rights, better housing and decent wages.
+From 1919 workers celebrated May Day by holding meetings every year.

+Trade unions won May 1 in some industries and some industrial council agreements even allowed workers to take the day off.
+The tradition of celebrations grew in the 1920s and 1930s with organised workers holding rallies cutting across colour lines in all major South African cities.
+Greetings of solidarity from workers in other countries were read at rallies and workers were addressed on better working conditions, organisational rights, better housing and decent wages.

 When repression on black trade unions increased in the era of apartheid May Day became linked with the struggle to establish a democratic society.
-In line with this thousands of workers headed a call made by the liberation organisations to stage a general strike to protest against political repression on 1 May 1950.
+In line with this thousands of workers heeded a call made by the liberation organisations to stage a general strike to protest against political repression on 1 May 1950.